Maple Balsamic Roasted Brussels Sprouts

-This Roasted Brussels Sprouts recipe is an easy side dish for Thanksgiving or any meal!
-With garlic and a maple balsamic glaze, these Brussels sprouts are baked in the oven until tender and crispy.
-Plus suggestions for other ways to flavor your Brussels sprouts.
+This Balsamic Brussels Sprouts recipe is an easy side dish for Thanksgiving or any meal!
+With garlic and a maple balsamic glaze, these Brussels sprouts are roasted in the oven until tender and crispy.

 Stop what you’re doing right now, and go make these Brussels sprouts.
 Seriously.
 This is the recipe that made me love Brussels sprouts.
 I wanted to eat the whole pan full of these tender, caramelized beauties!

-The brown, caramelized edges of these roasted Brussels sprouts are downright irresistible!
-In addition to these roasted Brussels sprouts, also try my roasted butternut squash, roasted sweet potatoes, roasted broccoli and roasted green beans.
+The brown, caramelized edges of these Brussels sprouts are downright irresistible!
+In addition to these Brussels sprouts, also try my air fryer brussels sprouts, roasted butternut squash, roasted broccoli, roasted green beans, roasted carrots and roasted cauliflower.

-When I want even more flavor, I make these Maple Balsamic Roasted Brussels Sprouts with garlic, pecans and cranberries.
+When I want even more flavor, I make these balsamic Brussels sprouts with garlic, pecans and cranberries.
 The contrast between the sweet glaze and the garlic is so delicious.
 These are a fancied-up version of Brussels sprouts, and the perfect holiday side dish!

 The Best Brussels Sprouts